Wooden Planters Made From stumps

-The apparent use of these stumps is as garden decorations, with perennials growing out of the tops of them and usually placed to look somewhat natural.
+The apparent use of these stumps is as garden decorations, with perennials growing out of the tops and usually placed to look somewhat natural.
 The gardener is advised to treat them as ordinary planters and allow for natural drainage, especially if the stump is made of aged wood rather than stone.
 The bottom third should be filled with sand to both weigh it down and allow for drainage, while You should fill the remainder with potting soil.
 That will enable any plants inside to grow healthy and be easily cared for.

 Regardless of how you do it, wooden planters add a charming touch to almost every scene in which they find themselves.
 With the addition of wood sculptures, the planter's true nature can be camouflaged, making it look like it grew from the ground on which it stands, especially if it is partially buried or dirt covers some of the roots.
 It can add a nice touch of whimsy, especially when done right and with care to match the surrounding area.
-They can grow into the surrounding area with a bit of care, making some stories later on when its origins have been obscured by time.
+They can grow into the surrounding area with care, making some stories later when their origins have been obscured by time.

 Source on Wooden Stump Planters